renai33/BITSS2016/README.md

 Once you've changed some files in your repository, you can make those changes permanent by `commit`ting them.
 This allows you to revert back to that file, in that state, whenever you like, at any time in the future.

-To commit files in GitHub Desktop, switch to the "Uncomitted changes" tab (you'll see it at the top of the app window).
+To commit files in GitHub Desktop, switch to the "Uncommitted changes" tab (you'll see it at the top of the app window).
 Any changed files will be listed on the left-hand side.
-By defualt, all changed files are selected, which is usually a bad thing.
+By default, all changed files are selected, which is usually a bad thing.
 So, we start by unchecking the box to the left of "#n Changes".

 Then, we choose which changes we want to commit, and click the check box next to those one by one.